Rob Davis Home Page

 I've lost touch with ...

 John Spencer.
 John and I spent years riding motorcycles together in the early 1980s.
 At the time, he had a white Suzuki X7 registration XJF84S and his father was well known for ownership of a Vincent Black Shadow.
 A very fine rider and a good friend, we both moved house at about the same time and lost touch in the mid 1980s.
 I wonder if his helmet still tastes of dead sheep?
-He would be in his early 50s now, and at the time I last saw him, was attached to Karen Stilgoe; but she has since settled away from the Midlands.
+He would be in his mid/late 50s now, and at the time I last saw him, was attached to Karen Stilgoe; but she has since settled away from the Midlands.
 At the time, she worked for the East Midlands Electricity Board, and her bike was a Honda CB200 Benly.
 John and I rescued this and other bikes from a garage fire shortly before Christmas 1981; I managed to collect some nasty burns at the time.
 Both John and Karen were at my wedding to my first wife Fiona in June 1981.
 Every time I was given an address for John he seemed to have moved out shortly before.
 He was the only person I actually saw do something impossible.
 Where are you, John?
 Let's ride together again.

-Other riding buddies of that era were Mick and Lorraine Taylor, Paul Folwell and Andy Maggott.
+Other riding companions of that era were Mick and Lorraine Taylor, Paul Folwell and Andy Maggott.
 Keith Hart was my mentor and friend with Star Rider (the National Motorcycle Training Scheme), but despite many good times together, he has not returned contact.

 Steve Thorne / Stephen Thorne.
 A chum from Waitrose, Evington in the 1973/4 era, Steve moved to North London and then Croydon as his mum (Margaret?) was a solicitor with Croydon Council.
 They lived in super grand style at Coombe Wood House.
 This magnificent building had previously been a Childrens' Home and is now the French Restaurant called Le Chateau, or Chateau Napoleon.
 I stayed with them for some months whilst unsuccessfully job hunting during the famous hot summer of 1976, and we rattled around in this huge building where we virtually had an entire floor each.
 Steve had a sister Jennifer, and was briefly married to a Chinese girl.
 He worked as a nurse at Croydon Mayday hospital and was very much into martial arts.
 Last time I saw him was 1981 when I just missed him as he had paid me an unannounced visit at my flat in Leicester, and I saw him as I passed by on the bus, being unable to attract his attention.
 After that we both moved house, and lost contact.
 Did you ever fulfil your dream to get on motorcycles, Steve?

 Tony Ratcliffe.
-A friend from about 1976 to 1980, Tony and I met whilst we both dabbled in poltics, attending several meetings in Leicester before deciding that it wasn't really very interesting (and I haven't changed my mind).
+A friend from about 1976 to 1980, Tony and I met whilst we both dabbled in politics, attending several meetings in Leicester before deciding that it wasn't really very interesting (and I haven't changed my mind).
 Tony was often engaged in writing his book on religious history, and I lost touch with him when I moved to Broughton Astley.

 What happened to my old school chums Richard Durrant, Pete Woodward (whose father was on the front of the Mastermind box), Philip Deakin, Jennifer Watkins, Mark Weakley, Amanda-Jane Buckland-Large, and so on?
 Currannchiebum … If Richard Durrant reads this, I finally found out who Idley Dan and Susannah the Bollicle Man are!